Anandarupa-17/GFG_POTD/README.md

 # 4. Diagonal sum in binary tree
 Consider Red lines of slope -1 passing between nodes (in following diagram).
 The diagonal sum in a binary tree is the sum of all node datas lying between these lines.
 Given a Binary Tree of size n, print all diagonal sums.

+# 5. Minimum Absolute Difference In BST
+Given a binary search tree having n (n>1) nodes, the task is to find the minimum absolute difference between any two nodes.